Kava-Labs/kava/migrate/v0_27/iavl-v1.md

     * from source: see [tcmalloc Quickstart](https://google.github.io/tcmalloc/quickstart.html)
 2. whenever running kava, do so with the new memory allocator: `LD_PRELOAD=/path/to/tcmalloc kava start`
     * replace `/path/to/tcmalloc` above with correct path

+## IAVL V1 Pruning Changes

+There is an important difference in how changes to pruning settings are handled in IAVL V1.

+In IAVL V0, a change to pruning settings takes effect only for new blocks.
+In IAVL V1, all blocks are pruned to the new settings the moment the change is made.

+When switching to IAVL V1 in this upgrade, you will experience a long startup time if your node has had a change to pruning settings.
+If your node has changed its pruning settings during its runtime, you are encouraged to upgrade with `pruning = "nothing"`.

+If you experience a long start time or an out of memory error on startup, try again with `pruning = "nothing"`.
+For optimal performance, node operators are encouraged to reinitialize their node with fully IAVL V1 data.

+**Example:**
+A node is started with `pruning = "nothing"` on IAVL V0 (any release prior to `kava@v0.26.2-iavl-v1`).

+The node runs for awhile, is stopped, and then switched to `pruning = "everything"`.

+On startup, the node does not prune the existing blocks.
+Only new blocks are processed with the current pruning setting.

+In IAVL V1 (when you start v0.27 on top of the above data), the `pruning = "everything"` setting is applied to the entire state.
+Depending on how many blocks there are that should be pruned, the intial start up can take a long time and may fail due to a lack of memory.